Aliases for SEMA3A Gene

 SEMA3A (Sema Domain, Immunoglobulin Domain (Ig), Short Basic Domain, Secreted, (Semaphorin) 3A) is a Protein Coding gene.
-Diseases associated with SEMA3A include hypogonadotropic hypogonadism 16 with or without anosmia and kallmann syndrome.
-Among its related pathways are L1CAM interactions and NF-KappaB Family Pathway.
+Diseases associated with SEMA3A include sema3a-related isolated gonadotropin-releasing hormone deficiency and hypogonadotropic hypogonadism 16 with or without anosmia.
+Among its related pathways are Developmental Biology and NF-KappaB Family Pathway.
 GO annotations related to this gene include receptor activity and chemorepellent activity.
 An important paralog of this gene is SEMA4G.

 UniProtKB/Swiss-Prot for SEMA3A Gene